 LASC-Global Perspectives; Human Behavior and Social Processes; Diversity Across the Curriculum An analysis of international creative writing dealing with the subject of human rights.
 Resource persons from different fields will be utilized.
-Offered every 3 years.
-3 credits.

 EN 168 Film and Literature

 An examination of the fundamental, rhetorical techniques of film and literature to determine the similarities of and differences between the two forms of expression.
 Offered every 2 years.
 3 credits.